JorisCaze/SG-EOS_Calibration/README.md

 For shock wave calibration the test case is:
 * Liquid water with experimental data extracted from *S.P.
 Marsh, LASL Shock Hugoniot Data, University of California Press, Berkeley, CA, 1980*

+In case of a new shock wave calibration, useful experimental data can be found in the [shock wave database](http://www.ihed.ras.ru/rusbank/).

 For liquid/vapor calibration the test cases are:
 * Dodecane in the temperature range T &isin; [300-500 K].
 Experimental data are from [J. R. Simões-Moreira](https://elibrary.ru/item.asp?id=5644923), *“Adiabatic evaporation waves” Ph.D. thesis, Rensselaer Polytechnic Institute, Troy, NY, 1994.*